frankstepanski/node-express-course/week4/readme.md

 ##  HTTP Request/Response Object, REST Details, Postman and MVC

+Before we continue with other types of HTTP requests, let's take a look at the HTTP Request and Response objects and a tool to help us make HTTP requests.

 ### HTTP Request Object

 When an end user navigates to a URL, the browser automatically generates an [HTTP request](https://developer.mozilla.org/en-US/docs/Web/HTTP/Messages#http_requests) for a resource.